bfmartin/ksh-got-prompt/README.md

 * Repo status: detached upstream / rebase / merge / cherrypick / reverting / bisection
 * Bare repos don't show branch

-Plus, colours in the status would be nice.

 ### Removed Functionality

 These features are in the `git` version that I chose to remove.